Best Teacher Cover Letter Example (Template)

 How to Write a Teacher Cover Letter

-Here are some examples of references and guidelines you can follow when writing your cover letter (sometimes referred to as an application letter) for a teaching position.
+Here are some examples of references and guidelines you can follow when writing your cover letter.
+Or sometimes referred to as an application letter.
+For any teaching position.

 First paragraph: Your first paragraph should set up the body of your cover letter.
-The best way to do this is to reiterate to the reader what you’ve researched regarding the school district's needs and the needs of the teaching position.
-For example, as an elementary teacher, you should refer to the school districts' requirements, technology capabilities, and mention how that might impact your teaching methods.
-This will flow into the body of your cover letter, which should contain accomplishments that support you as the job seeker having the requirements for the position.
+The best way to do this is to reiterate to the reader what you’ve researched regarding the school district's needs.
+And the needs of the teaching position.
+For example, as an elementary teacher, you should refer to the school districts' requirements and technology capabilities.
+And mention how that might impact your teaching methods.
+This will flow into your cover letter's body paragraph.
+That should contain accomplishments that support you as the job seeker having the requirements for the position.

 Student achievements: Your body paragraph should contain a healthy amount of achievements that help you stand out from the other job candidates.
 Referencing any student achievement can be your method of showing your teaching experience.
-For example, as an elementary school teacher, median standardized testing scores is something that might be useful to mention.
+For example, as an elementary school teacher, median standardized testing scores are something that might be useful to mention.
 The same goes for a high school teacher.
-Though, if your role is specific, like an English teacher, for example, you may want to mention parent or student feedback as part of your accolade.
+Though, if your role is specific, like an English teacher, for example.
+Then you may want to mention parent or student feedback as part of your accolade.

 Your educational background: Unlike many other jobs, your educational background can signify how much you’ve spent toward your education as a teacher.
-Receiving special certifications toward your style of teaching and speaking to those certifications can present a very professional cover letter for a teacher.
+Receiving special certifications toward your teaching style and speaking to those certifications can present a very professional cover letter for a teacher.

 Your last paragraph: The last paragraph of every cover letter should contain a call to action.
 Either a reference to your resume or other application assets.
 Something that helps the reader continue forward.
 A good cover letter should have at least one call to action, if not multiple.
 The second call to action could be available times you can interview the following week, for example.